 When a well requires repair, the water committee contacts their local maintenance person and within 48 hours he comes and fixes the well.
 Once a well has been fixed, the villagers give the maintenance person chicken, rice, vegetables or some other type of gift to compensate them for their time and effort.

 Additionally, each village pays an annual fee of approximately $10 to cover the cost of spare parts.
 If the fee is paid and correct procedures are followed, the well is to be fixed without any extra cost to the villagers.

 Pump parts are readily accessible because MMM has set up workshops in Malawi, Zambia and Tanzania where all the parts are manufactured by skillfully trained subsistence farmers.
 The maintenance person receives parts from these manufacturing and distribution centers, which are stocked with extra inventory for yearly maintenance needs.

-This system has worked for MMM so far, but we are always working to improve it.
 Funds can be donated directly to this purpose.
 Our goal is to provide safe, sustainable, sources of clean drinking water that will meet the villagers’ needs indefinitely.